nuxt/framework/docs/content/3.api/1.composables/use-request-headers.md

 We can use `useRequestHeaders` to access and proxy the initial request's `authorization` header to any future internal requests during SSR.

-The example below adds an `authorization` request headers to an isomorphic `$fetch` call.
+The example below adds the `authorization` request header to an isomorphic `$fetch` call.

 ```vue [pages/some-page.vue]
 <script setup>